-	Despite the towering walls, the Fortress of Louisbourg had one major weakness that had been overlooked by its architects.
+Despite the towering walls, the Fortress of Louisbourg had some weaknesses that its engineers struggled with.
 While the fortress was well defended against attacks from the sea, it was vulnerable to land-based assaults, and when France and Britain went to war in 1745, this weakness was exploited.
 The attackers – New England militia who saw Louisbourg as a direct threat to their colonies and the nearby fishing grounds – erected siege batteries on the hills overlooking the fortress and, through a series of bombardments and assaults, forced the defenders to surrender.

 1758 Battle of Louisbourg

 The Treaty of Aix-la-Chapelle in 1748 returned Louisbourg to the French.
 It also prompted the British to establish a new fortress at Halifax to counter the French presence in Cape Breton.
 Over the next decade, French and English forces battled for control of Nova Scotia during the French and Indian War and the Seven Years War.
-The Fortress of Louisbourg held off a British assault in 1757 but fell again in 1758.
+The Fortress of Louisbourg fell once again in 1758.
 This time, British engineers destroyed the town and dismantled its fortifications, shipping some of the stone off to Boston to construct Louisbourg Square and other buildings in that city.

 Louisbourg Attractions and Accommodations

-Whether you’re strolling through the town’s streets or simply sitting in front of a crackling fire, you’ll truly experience life as it was in the eighteenth century.
+Whether you’re strolling through the town’s streets or simply sitting in front of a crackling fire, you’ll truly experience life as it was in the 18th century.